lightning/bolts/00-introduction.md

 * *Commitment Transaction*:
-   * A transaction which spends the funding transaction; each peers holds a signature from the other peer for this transaction, so it always has a commitment transaction it can spend.
+   * A transaction which spends the funding transaction; each peer holds a signature from the other peer for this transaction, so it always has a commitment transaction it can spend.
 After a new commitment transaction is negotiated, the old one is *revoked*.